 Properties of an Observation

 An observation results in a value being assigned to a characteristic.
 The characteristic is a property of a feature, the latter being the feature-of-interest of the observation.
-The observation uses a specified procedure performed by an observer, which is often an instrument or sensor[12], [13] but may be a process chain, human observer, an algorithm, a computation or simulator.
-The key idea is that the observation result is an estimate of the value of some quality (property, characteristic) of the feature-of-interest, and the other properties of the observation provide context or metadata to support evaluation, Interpretation and use of the result.
-Figure 2 (based on representation work done under INSPIRE[30]) provides a visual overview of this.
+The observation uses a specified procedure performed by an observer, which is often an instrument or sensor[11], [12] but may be a process chain, human observer, an algorithm, a computation or simulator.
+The key idea is that the observation result is an estimate of the value of some quality (property, characteristic) of the feature-of-interest, and the other properties of the observation provide context or metadata to support evaluation, interpretation and use of the result.
+Figure 2 (based on representation work done under INSPIRE[29]) provides a visual overview of this.

 Figure 2 — Properties of an Observation